KyleMcMaster/kata-starter/README.md

 # kata-starter

-Kata template for C# .Net Core 3.1 to promote TDD exercises.
+Kata template for C# and F# .Net Core 3.1 to promote TDD exercises.

 ## Packages